Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 The Coagulation Process Makes Serum Different From Plasma

-To understand the differences, you must be aware of how the plasma and serum are seperated from whole blood.
+To understand the differences, you must know how the plasma and serum are separated from whole blood.
 The following steps explain what laboratories do to get these specimens.

 Blood samples for lab testing may be obtained in several ways.
-The most common procedure is venipuncture, withdrawal of blood from a vein using a needle and a collecting tube, which contains various additives.
+The most common procedure is venipuncture, the withdrawal of blood from a vein using a needle and a collecting tube containing various additives.

 A tourniquet is wrapped around the arm above the venipuncture site, which causes blood to accumulate in the vein.
 This increased blood volume makes the vein stand out, making venipuncture more successful.

-Conversely, if you want to obtain serum you need to have the blood clot so you don't want to use the tube with an anticoagulant.
+Conversely, if you want to obtain serum, you need to have a blood clot, so you don't want to use the tube with an anticoagulant.
 Therefore, the collecting tube to get serum is plain, colour-coded red.
-Similarly, there are various colour-codes for anticoagulant as well as other additives such as a preservative.
+Similarly, there are various colour codes for anticoagulants as well as other additives such as a preservative.

-Whole blood in a collecting tube with anticoagulants get you plasma after centrifugation.
+Whole blood in a collecting tube with anticoagulants gets you plasma after centrifugation.
 This is because the coagulability of the blood is inhibited by the addition of anticoagulants.